TomDrapes/react-netlify-faunadb-template/README.md

 - Name the database
 - Click 'Save'

-### Create a database access key
+### Step Two: Create a database access key

 In the Fauna Cloud Console:

 - Click “Security” in the left navigation
 - Click “New Key”
-- Make sure that the “Database” field is set to “Netlify”
+- In the database field select the DB that you created in Step One
-- Make sure that the “Role” field is set to “Admin”
+- Select the role you would like to create an access key for.
-- Enter “Netlify” as the “Key Name”
+- [Optional] Enter a name for the new key
 - Click “Save”

-### Save the database access key
+### Step Three: Save the database access key

 You need to save the access key somewhere safe, because there is no way to retrieve it after you close the browser tab.

-copy and rename the `.example.env` file to `.env` and replace the placeholder with your secret key.
+In the api directory, copy and rename the `.example.env` file to `.env`.
+Then replace the placeholder with your secret key.
 Make sure you don't commit this file.

 ### Set the database access key in your terminal environment